 University employees and retirees are provided comprehensive major medical care benefits.
 Coverage is funded by contributions to the State Health Plan (Plan), a discretely presented component unit of the State of North Carolina.
+The Plan is funded by employer and employee contributions.
 The Plan has contracted with third parties to process claims.